yfaway/openhab-rules/README.md

 * Turn on/off main water valve.
 * Turn off water valve and alert when water leakage detected.
 * Control blinds.

+## Light Control
+* Turn off all managed lights and fans when armed away.

+## Plugs
+* Turn off all managed plugs when armed away unless a computer is running.

 ## Display
 * Energy usage.